CIDS-484-Spring-2024/ChatCat-GPT/README.md

 # Overview

-This project is meant to be strictly to learn and gain knowledge about Generative AIs (GPTs).
-I would like to finish with a successful LLM (Large Language Model).
+This project is strictly mean for learning purposes.
+I want to gain knowledge about Generative AIs (GPTs).
+I would love to finish with a successful LLM (Large Language Model) but I know this is next to impossible working alone in 4 months.
+This actually motivates me and helps me learn more with the small amount of time I have!
 I know this is pretty much impossible to do but I like to push my limits!
 Scroll Past the Outline to see the most current update!

 # Outline